 Curacao is party to the 1952 Brussels Arrest Convention.
-The Convention is not incorporated in Curacao Law and only applies when a conservatory arrest is sought of a ship flying the flag of a country being a party to this convention.
+The Convention is not incorporated in Curacao Law, and applies in accordance with article 8 of the Convention.
+It is thought that the provisions of the Convention do not apply as to conservatory arrest of ships flying the flag of a Non-Contracting State, at least in so far as they increase the protection of the owner of such vessel1.

-In case the 1952 Brussels Arrest Convention does not apply conservatory arrest of a vessel is allowed for all claims recoverable on the vessel including any claim against the owners.
-Executory arrests are allowed with regards to judgments rendered within the Kingdom of the Netherlands.
+Executory arrests are allowed with regards to judgments rendered within the Kingdom of the Netherlands or other judgments executable in Curacao.